 Long-term marriages often involve more property to divide compared to shorter marriages.
 After years of acquiring belongings and properties, it can prove difficult to divide up real estate, vehicles, antiques and other valuables.
 Both parties will have to invoice their belongings and prioritize which assets are the most important to them.
 It is unlikely that each spouse will get everything they want in the divorce proceedings.

 It's important to remember that even the most amicable of divorces can become stressful.
-It is a mistake to assume that your best interests will be protected throughout the divorce or that you do not need a family law attorney by your side.
+It is a mistake to assume that your best interests will be protected throughout the divorce or that you do not need a family law lawyer by your side.
 While it is true that you may be able to peacefully negotiate the terms of your divorce with limited legal interference, it's still advisable to research all of your options before coming to an agreement.

 The stakes are high in divorces, especially after a long-term marriage.
 Your assets, belongings and emotions are shared.
 Dividing everything in a fair and equitable manner will take guidance from a skilled San Diego divorce lawyer.
 For more information and to schedule a no-cost, no-obligation consultation, contact our law offices at (858) 458-9500.